Momo-Corp/simple-oauth/README.md

 curl -H "Authorization: Bearer $MY_GITHUB_PAT" https://api.github.com/user
 ```

 You should see you github profile...
+Check if you have an !! avatar_url and a name !!

 - Add MY_GITHUB_PAT as a github secret for your repository
 - Go to your REPO settings